tommytracey/udacity/self-driving-nano/projects/2-traffic-signs/p2-writeup.md

 ###
 Here are my **training and loss functions**.
-You can see that I use the AdamOptimizer to take advantage of its built-in hyperparameter tuning, which varies the learning rate based on moving averages (momentum) to help the model converge faster, without having to manually tune it myself.
+You can see that I use AdamOptimizer to take advantage of its built-in hyperparameter tuning, which varies the learning rate based on moving averages (momentum) to help the model converge faster, without having to manually tune it myself.
 You'll notice that I also use L2 regularization to help prevent overfitting.

 [(link to source code)](Traffic_Sign_Classifier-final-v5.py#L713)